arthsmiller/docker-php/README.md

 - Set credentials for mysql & phpmyadmin in docker-compose.yaml
 - Configure nginx default.conf
-- Check composer.json in app folder or delete it and add your own projekt
+- Check composer.json in app folder or delete it and add your own project
 - Start up docker compose if nothing else needs to be done

 ## After docker compose up